kevchen266/kotlin-for-python-developers-cn/README.md

 val set = setOf("a", "b", "c")                 // Set<String>
 ```

-(Note that `to` is an [infix function](#infix-functions) that creates a `Pair` containing a key and a value, from which the map is constructed.)
+(Note that `to` is an [中缀函数](#中缀函数) that creates a `Pair` containing a key and a value, from which the map is constructed.)
 The resulting collections are immutable - you can neither change their size nor replace their elements - however, the elements themselves may still be mutable objects.
 For mutable collections, do this:

 ```kotlin
 val strings = mutableListOf("Anne", "Karen", "Peter")